How-To: Choose Winter Traction

 Here are some things to consider:

 Crampons have changed drastically since their initial inception, and continue to change as we discover new techniques and develop new technologies.
 In terms of construction, today we will find mainly steel frames and aluminum frames.
 So, what’s the difference?
 As with everything, your activity will determine the type of material you will want to shop within.
 Steel is very hard, strong, and durable and for general use, or steel technical climbs is the go to.
+Steel is a great metal due to its strength and if you want to learn more about it, check out some info about our mild steel products.
 Because of their durability they will last through all sorts of abuse on mixed climbs, and general scrappy rocky terrain.
 The stiffness and strength of steel also makes this an ideal option for steel waterfall ice, where you don’t want any flex in your gear.
 The one downside to steel is its weight, and depending on the terrain, aluminum might be a better, lighter choice to make.

 Aluminum crampons, being less stiff and durable than steel are not quite as versatile in the terrain they can handle.
 These guys are suited ideally for lower angle snow and ice: ski mountaineering, or glacial approaches to your objective.
 For the weight weenies out there, they can be used for mountaineering, and the occasional mixed rock and ice situation but will have a significantly shorter life span than their steel counterparts.